Assessment

 4. School Observation/Collateral Calls.
 Depending on the age of the patient and clinical appropriateness, I may do a school observation or talk to relevant team members (e.g., psychiatrists, therapists).

 5. Testing & Child Interview.
-I conduct in-person testing (w/ COVID-19 precautions) and a child interview (if appropriate).
+I conduct in-person testing and a child interview (if appropriate).
 All testing is usually completed over the course of up to two days.
 Testing must occur in the mornings/early afternoons to get an accurate assessment.
 I test on weekdays.

 6. Feedback Meeting.
-Once all of the above are completed, I will meet (via video during COVID-19) with parents to review findings and provide written, detailed recommendations so that you can immediately implement an individualized treatment plan.
+Once all of the above are completed, I will meet (video or in-person) with parents to review findings and provide written, detailed recommendations so that you can immediately implement an individualized treatment plan.
 I will also meet with adolescents to provide a shorter summary of the results.

 7. Detailed Written Report.
 I will send a detailed written report with the data needed for documentation as well as explanations for parents/patients to understand assessment results.
 A shorter overview document is also provided listing strengths and weaknesses.